-The overwhelming majority of my poems rhyme.
+Nearly all of my poems rhyme.
 All of the humorous ones do, as well as some that are more serious.
-I guess the reason for this is that throughout my life, my inspiration for writing poetry has by and large been Shel Silverstein (primarily his books Where the Sidewalk Ends, A Light in the Attic, and Falling Up).
-Those books contain a plethora of humorous rhyming poems, and if you haven’t read them already, I would strongly recommend checking them out!
-(As soon as you’re done enjoying my poetry, of course 😉 ).
+I suppose the reason for this is that throughout my life, my inspiration for writing poetry has by and large been Shel Silverstein (mainly his books Where the Sidewalk Ends, A Light in the Attic, and Falling Up).
+Those books contain a plethora of humorous rhyming poems, and if you haven’t read them already, I recommend checking them out!
+(As soon as you’re done enjoying my poetry, of course!)

 He came knocking at my door one night